nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 EmailAddress was previously a required field, but this field is now deprecated.
 Instead, the email address associated with the SubscriberId's EarthData Login (URS) account will be used as the EmailAddress.
 If an EmailAddress is specified at subscription creation it will be ignored.

+For ingest subscriptions to be used there are three new fields that are requird in addition to the other fields already described.
+First though, the Type field must be set to `granule` as ingest subscriptions are only for granules.
+Because this is a granule subscription the CollectionConceptId must be set.
+The new fields are:

+Method is a new field and it designates between search subscriptions and ingest subscriptions.
+Thus the valid values for this field are either `search` or `ingest`.
+If this field is not used, then search is assumed.

+EndPoint describes to where notifications get sent.
+At this time only Amazon Web Services (AWS) Simple Query Service (SQS) Amazon Resource Names (ARN) are allowed.
+Ingest of subscriptions that do not use an AWS SQS ARN will fail.
+If search subscriptions are desired, do not use this field.

+Mode describes whether the notification is for New (ingested for the first time into the CMR) granules, Updated granules, or Deleted granules.
+The valid values are New, Update, Delete.
+Any combination of these values are valid and they are set using a json array.
+Here are some examples:
+  [`New`]
+  [`New`, `Update`]
+  [`Update`, `Delete`]
+  [`Update`]

 POST only may be used without a native-id at the following URL.
 `%CMR-ENDPOINT%/subscriptions`

 POST or PUT may be used with the following URL.
 `%CMR-ENDPOINT%/subscriptions/<native-id>`

-Query values should not be URL encoded.
+Query values are currently only for search subscriptions and should not be URL encoded.
 Instead, the query should consist of standard granule search parameters, separated by '&'.
 For example, a valid query string might look like:

     instrument=MODIS&sensor=1B&polygon=-18,-78,-13,-74,-16,-73,-22,-77,-18,-78